Gianna Kneepkens

-Gianna Kneepkens (born March 4, 2003) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
-She previously played for Utah.
+Gianna Kneepkens (born March 4, 2003) is an American professional basketball player for the Houston Comets of the Women's National Basketball Association (WNBA).
+She played college basketball for the Utah Utes and UCLA Bruins.

 Early life and high school career

 Gianna Kneepkens was born in Duluth, Minnesota to Donald and Betsy Kneepkens.
 The youngest of six siblings, Kneepkens grew up playing basketball against her five older brothers.
 She played for Marshall School in Duluth.
 As a varsity starter beginning in eighth grade, Kneepkens helped her team to two consecutive Minnesota State Tournament appearances.
-In her final high school game, Kneepkens scored 67 points, an all-time state record.
-She was named 2021 Gatorade Minnesota Girls Basketball Player of the Year, joining Paige Bueckers who won the award the year before.
+During her senior year of high school, she was the leading scorer in the nation, posting a Minnesota state-record 43.1 points per game.
+She also averaged 13.4 rebounds, 5.9 assists, and 5.7 steals.
+In her final high school game, Kneepkens scored 67 points, all-time single-game record in Minnesota.
+She earned numerous accolades including being named a Ms. Basketball Finalist and earning the 2021 Gatorade Minnesota Girls Basketball Player of the Year award, joining Paige Bueckers who won the award the year before.
 During her high school career, Kneepkens scored 3,704 points, which ranked fourth all-time in Minnesota state history at the time.
 She ultimately committed to playing college basketball for Utah.